aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

         ![](images/Deploy_stackset_Step4-a.png)
     2. Navigate to the Outputs section of the stack launched in step-3 and fetch the below information.
         ![](images/Deploy_stackset_Step4-b.png)

-    3. Click Next
+    3. Specify the regions separated by comma, in which you have EC2 workload
     4. Click Next
+    5. Click Next
-    5. Select Deployment target as “Deploy to organization”
+    6. Select Deployment target as “Deploy to organization”
         ![](images/Deploy_stackset_Step4-c.png)

-    6. Select all the regions you want to cover.
+    7. Select all the regions you want to cover.
-    7. Click on Next.
+    8. Click on Next.
-    8. Scroll down and select the check box “I acknowledge that AWS CloudFormation might create IAM resources with custom names”.
+    9. Scroll down and select the check box “I acknowledge that AWS CloudFormation might create IAM resources with custom names”.
-    9. Click on Submit.
+    10. Click on Submit.

 # Usage